 Over 24% of the population of Kazakhstan are employed by the agricultural industry.
 Family farms account for approximately 70% of land in Southern and South-eastern Kazakhstan, and account for an estimated 95% of total cotton production.
 While Kazakhstan is significantly larger than its Central Asian neighbours in terms of land area, its cotton production is relatively low due to the significance of grain cultivation and other food crops.

+Kazakhstan is the northernmost cotton growing country in the world.
 Cotton is only grown in the Southern districts (known as “oblasts”) where average temperatures of 19-33ºC during the harvest season are favourable to the crop.
 Water scarcity and harsh climate conditions pose the primary environmental challenges for farmers.

-As a response to increasing demand for Better Cotton from Kazakhstan, Louis Dreyfus Company (LDC), a BCI member since 2012, proactively engaged with BCI to establish the programme.
+As a response to increasing demand for Better Cotton from Kazakhstan, Louis Dreyfus Company (LDC), a BCI Member since 2012, proactively engaged with BCI to establish the programme.
 In early 2015 stakeholders from the Kazakh cotton sector met in Shymkent, Kazakhstan to discuss BCI.
 Work officially began in 2016, with the Kazakh branch of LDC taking on the role of Implementing Partner (IP).
 The first Better Cotton project in Kazakhstan launched in 2016 in the Makhtaaral oblast.